How to Reset USB Flash Drives: Restore Space

 USB drive not showing up?

 If your USB drive is not showing up, you may need to restore it to its original state by reformatting.
-This process effectively resets the USB drive, making it detectable, readable, and usable again on any computer.
+This process effectively resets the flash drive, making it detectable, readable, and usable again on any computer.

 Restoring or repairing a corrupted USB drive is often necessary after using tools like Balena Etcher to burn an ISO or Win32 Disk Imager to write an image to a removable device.
 These tools work much like the linux DD command and overwrite the USB drive's boot record, partition table, and filesystem, making the stick appear corrupted or unreadable.
 In which case, the following methods can be used to fix a corrupted flash drive.